 The choice was made to stay as close as possible to the educational vision of the academy and use the existing characteristics of the Rietveld and Sandberg community.
-In September 2011 a DIY competition was held won by Federation Levitation aka FedLev: an occasional multidisciplinairy designteam initiated and lead by Paulien Bremmer, rooted in the Rietveld and Sandberg community.
+In September 2011 a DIY competition was held won by Federation Levitation aka FedLev: an occasional multidisciplinairy designteam led by Paulien Bremmer, rooted in the Rietveld and Sandberg community.
 Fedlev's other members were: artist Maze de Boer, student graphic design Luca Carboni and student interior architecture Sandra Stanionite.
 Fedlev extended with other designers of the network of Studio Bremmer.
-In the preliminary designphase FedLev joined forces with Hootsmans architectuurbureau with Bremmer ultimate responsible for the design.
+In the preliminary designphase FedLev joined forces with Hootsmans architectuurbureau delivering in collaboration the building end of 2018

 Core elements of the development are: - a new building volume on the existing site of approximately 3500 m2 gross oor area (GFA). - a limited redesign of the existing buildings on the site: the Gerrit Rietveld building (approx. 8800 m2 GFA) and the Benthem Crouwel building (approx 6500 m2GFA) - redesign of the courtyard.

 As part of the design Fedlev introduced the concept of the 'white spaces'; sub-projects within the design developed or executed on invitation.